Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 - Downside: tricky to implement if the PSA implementation is currently done on top of that layer (dependency loop).

-This strategy is currently used for ECDSA signature verification in the PK layer, and could be extended to all operations in the PK layer.
+This strategy is currently (late 2021) used for ECDSA signature verification in the PK layer, and could be extended to all operations in the PK layer.

 This strategy is not very well suited to the Cipher layer, as the PSA implementation is currently done on top of that layer.

+This strategy will probably be used for some time for the PK layer, while we figure out what the future of that layer is: parts of it (parse/write, ECDSA signatures in the format that X.509 & TLS want) are not covered by PSA, so they will need to keep existing in some way.
+Also the PK layer is also a good place for dispatching to either PSA or `mbedtls_xxx_restartable` while that part is not covered by PSA yet.

 Replace calls for each operation
 --------------------------------